-The pilot study was carried out with students studying the 'CS143 Introduction to Computer Systems' module, which incorporates students from over ten different degree programmes providing considerable diversity and specialisms within the class.
+The pilot study was carried out with students studying CS143 Introduction to Computer Systems which incorporates students from over ten different degree programmes providing considerable diversity and specialisms within the class.
 Student retention is a very important issue so being able to engage students in first year is considerably important for their future success in computer science.
 Students with disabilities account for approximately 5% of the cohort within the module on a yearly basis.
 The main disabilities within the class are dyslexia, dyspraxia, dyscalculia and Asperger's.
 A goal of the authors is to create an even playing field for these students without giving any student an advantage over anyone else.
 Where necessary, a student is provided with a digital copy of the full lecture material before the lecture.
-For the purpose of this pilot these students were included with the main body of the class and no specific analysis of these students was carried out.

 As with many first year classes in third level, attendance at the start of the semester is usually very high and decreases as the semester progresses.
-Attendance peaks during assessment periods and again towards the end of the semester.
+Attendance peeks during assessment periods and again towards the end of the semester.
 An issue with this module is that it spans two semesters with only one hour of lectures and one hour of labs per week for 24 weeks.
 This is in contrast with all other modules on the first year programme which have two-lecture hours and two-lab hours per week in a single semester.
 This can lead to a sense of discontinuity and disconnectedness for the students.
 The problem is further compounded by the timing of the lecture which occurs late each Thursday (5pm - 6pm) at the end of a very busy day.
 Every year students indicate that they struggle to find the energy and enthusiasm to attend this lecture.
 Based on these issues the authors were motivated to look at how to improve participation and attendance in an attempt to foster a better learning environment and improve student experience.

-The NUIM uses Moodle as its institutional Virtual Learning Environment of choice.
+The National University of Ireland Maynooth uses Moodle as its institutional Virtual Learning Environment.
 Moodle provides an individual virtual space for each taught module and as such can be used to provide lecture notes or summaries of notes in real-time.
 Prior to this study the approach taken in this module was to make the lecture notes available after each lecture had been held, in the hope that students would engage within the lecture and take notes.
 The goal of the pilot was to look at alternative ways of utilising Moodle for disseminating notes and to evaluate the advantages and disadvantages of any change.
 An overview of the pilot is provided in the following section.